The Tokorangi Pa Track is an 11.5km loop starting at the i-SITE visitor center in the Whakarewarewa Forest, a.k.a. The Redwoods, in Rotorua.

 TOKORANGI PA TRACK markers

-The purple markers are super frequent.
+You shouldn’t, the purple track markers are frequent.

-TOKORANGI PA TRACK MAP
+2. TOKORANGI PA TRACK MAP

 Back to the top